Skip to content

 In 2016, the Scottish Government made the landmark announcement that beavers are to remain in Scotland.
 This is the first time that a mammal has been formally reintroduced in UK history.

-The trial population of beavers remains in Knapdale, and the Scottish Beaver partners are now focussing their efforts on re-enforcing this population to ensure its long term future.
+The trial population of beavers remains in Knapdale, and the Scottish beaver partners are now focusing their efforts on re-enforcing this population to ensure its long-term future.

 Knapdale forest is open to visitors hoping to spot these rare animals.
-Beavers are shy creatures, but some lucky visitors have spotted them swimming and feeding on the loch.
-Beaver are most active at night, so it is recommended to visit at dusk or dawn.
+They are shy but some lucky visitors have spotted them swimming and feeding on the loch.
+Beavers are most active at night, so it is recommended to visit at dusk or dawn.

 Red Squirrel

-Scotland’s only native squirrel.
-The Red Squirrel can be found in upland forests and lowland woods throughout much of Scotland.
-However, now not present in the central belt and parts of eastern Scotland after the introduction of the non-native grey squirrel.
+Red squirrels are the only native squirrels in Scotland.
+They can be found in upland forests and lowland woods throughout much of Scotland.
+However, they are now not present in the central belt and parts of eastern Scotland after the introduction of the non-native grey squirrel.

-Red Squirrels can be seen throughout the year.
-It is thought that they look best during the winter months when their coats are thicker and they have their characteristic ear tufts.
+Red squirrels can be seen throughout the year, though it is thought that they look best during the winter months when their coats are thicker and they have their characteristic ear tufts.
 Squirrels make a rough nest, called a 'drey', of twigs, leaves and strips of bark in the fork of a branch, high in the tree canopy.

 A female red squirrel usually has two litters every year of up to five offspring.
 These young squirrels quickly become independent and can build their own dreys at around 12 weeks old.